The Executioners (MacDonald novel): Plot

-Desperate, Bowden decides to work with the police to set up a trap.
-If Cady enters Bowden's house, he can be shot for trespassing.
-The plan is to convince Cady he is out of town.
-He will hide in the attic of a detached garage outside the house while a police officer named Kersek covertly stands guard in the house ready to shoot Cady, should he show up.
+Desperate, Bowden decides to work with the police to set up a trap, intending to shoot Cady if he breaks in.
+Attempting to convince Cady that Bowden is out of town, he hides in the attic of a detached garage outside the house while a police officer named Kersek covertly stands guard in the house ready to shoot Cady, should he show up.
 Bowden anxiously waits in the dead of night with a gun of his own.
-Then he hears his wife screaming, followed by gunshots, but badly sprains his ankle falling from the ladder from the detached garage's attic.
+He hears his wife screaming, followed by gunshots, but badly sprains his ankle falling from the ladder from the detached garage's attic.
 As he approaches the front door, it's too dark to see clearly but he can see a shadow of Cady running towards him.
 They collide, violently knocking Bowden to the ground, yet Bowden manages to keep hold of his revolver.
-As Cady is fleeing the premises, Bowden angrily shoots his gun in Cady's direction and then makes his way inside.
+As Cady is fleeing the premises, Bowden angrily shoots his gun in Cady's direction, then makes his way inside.
 He finds out that Cady began assaulting his wife but was interrupted by Kersek.
-Unfortunately, Kersek was not fast enough to kill Cady and Cady killed him instead and then left once he realized this whole thing was a setup.
+Unfortunately, Kersek was not fast enough to kill Cady, and Cady killed him instead.
+Realizing that his situation was a setup, Cady escaped.

-Cady killed a cop, so the police begin their search for Cady.
+The police begin their search for Cady for killing Kersek.
 As daylight begins, they find a trail of blood in Bowden's backyard.
-They follow it and find Cady's corpse.
-It turns out Bowden's frantic shot hit Cady and severed an artery and he bled to death.
+They follow it and find Cady's corpse, with Bowden's stray shot hitting Cady, severing an artery, and lead to Cady bleeding to death.

-The Cape Fear River is not featured in the novel, though it is integral in both film adaptations.